 If you don’t have Instagram post notifications turned on for Will Smith’s feed, you’re missing out on many relationship gems.
 The veteran actor keeps dropping one gem after another.

 This time, the Philadelphia native took to the ‘Gram to share a lesson he’s learned about love, which was taught to him by none other than his wife of 20 years, actress Jada Pinkett Smith.
 The actress expressed to him that her biggest revelation about love has been that the pursuit of happiness isn’t found in what your partner can do for you but what you can do for yourself to better your relationship.

 “You cannot make a person happy,” he began.
-“You can make a person smile, you can make a person feel good, you can make a person laugh but whether or not a person is happy deeply, totally and utterly out of your control.”
+“You can make a person smile, you can make a person feel good, you can make a person laugh, but whether or not a person is happy deeply, totally and utterly out of your control.”

-Bill Cosby sentenced to 3 to 10 years in state prison: https://totalwomanmagazine.com/bill-cosby-sentenced-to-3-to-10-years-in-prison-following-sexual-assault-trial/
+Bill Cosby sentenced to 3 to 10 years in the state prison: https://totalwomanmagazine.com/bill-cosby-sentenced-to-3-to-10-years-in-prison-following-sexual-assault-trial/